 Population Data BC (PopData) is a pan-provincial, multi-institutional platform whose mission is to foster insights into human health, well-being, and development, by advancing research through data and education.

-PopData has a physical presence at the University of Victoria (UVic) and University of British Columbia (UBC).
-Its UBC site holds individual-level Personal Information from provincial ministries and other public bodies.
+PopData is physically located at University of British Columbia (UBC).
+The UBC site holds individual-level Personal Information from provincial ministries and other public bodies.
 PopData does not have its own research agenda.

 Data for research in human health, well-being, and development (at least within BC) have historically been available only within single sector(s) (e.g. health, education, or early childhood), and linkages have occurred only within a particular disciplinary area.
 A particular feature of PopData is the linkage of BC population data across various sectors, such as health, education, and early childhood, for research purposes only.
 Access to such data creates the potential for fundamental advances in understanding the complex interplay of influences on human health, well-being, and development.
 Such evidence can be used to inform future social policy and investment decisions.
 Facilitating access to such data for public-interest research purposes, while at the same time ensuring the protection of privacy and confidentiality of individuals about whom the data pertain, is the mandate of PopData.